Esnagofer/MSX.js/README.md

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+### T'Sound System

+TSS is a chiptune sound library written by Takashi Toyoshima (toyoshim@gmail.com).

+The official repository is hosted on [Google Code](https://code.google.com/p/tss/).

+It is distributed under the terms of the New BSD License.